Using Connectome Workbench

 Workbench allows you to explore data and activity on the surface, as well as in the volume of the brain.
 Connectome Workbench works seamlessly with ConnectomeDB to import averaged data from a group of subjects and view that data on a group averaged brain atlas in Workbench.
 In future versions of the software, users will be able to use Workbench to display and analyze functional task and connectivity, diffusion, and behavioral data from single subjects or groups of subjects defined by a user-initiated search of ConnectomeDB.

 The Workbench visualization platform and wb_command utilities are open-source and written in C++ by software developers in the Van Essen Laboratory at Washington University.
 (License)

-We are currently beta testing Connectome Workbench Beta v0.85 (released April 7, 2014; available for MacOSX, Linux, Windows platforms).
+Connectome Workbench v1.2.3 update has been released as of August 25, 2016 and is available for MacOSX, Linux, Windows platforms.
 Also available to use with Workbench are:

 - WB tutorial & user guide and HCP sample data available from ConnectomeDB

-- WB v0.85-compatible Group average functional connectivity dataset and dense connectome files available from ConnectomeDB
+- WB-compatible Group average functional connectivity dataset and dense connectome files available from ConnectomeDB

 Download the source code for Connectome Workbench from our GitHub repository: https://github.com/Washington-University/workbench.